mcolvin/PSPAP-Reboot/readme.md

  <script type="text/javascript"
       src="https://c328740.ssl.cf1.rackcdn.com/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
     </script>

+# Major questions

+1. Can this be done with MARK only?
+1. Does this require a bugs model?

 # Abundance
 ##Site-level
 * How many replicates are needed to estimate abundance reliably?
 What is reliable?
     * Constant p
     * Heterogeneous capture probability
     * Some movement in and out…